Periodontal Therapy An Overview

 Left untreated, the disease-causing bacteria creates deep periodontal pockets in the gumline.
 Bacteria growth causes the gums to become inflamed and irritated.
 The gums will start to pull away from the teeth and recede leaving the tooth root exposed.
 Patients with gum disease are much more likely to experience tooth loss.

 Gum disease increases your risk of serious systemic and oral health conditions.
 Left untreated, bacteria spread and can enter the bloodstream.
 Patients with gum disease are at a higher risk of developing conditions such as cardiovascular disease, heart attacks, strokes, and diabetes.

 For patients with an existing disease or medical conditions, periodontal disease can often exasperate their symptoms.
 Certain prescribed medications also increase the risk of developing gum disease.

-Be sure to share your medical history and medicinal use with Dr. Sang, Moss or Perry during routine visits so that we can make the most individualized recommendations for your needs.
+Be sure to share your medical history and medicinal use with Dr. Sang during routine visits so that we can make the most individualized recommendations for your needs.

 Dr Perry and his hygienist, Logan are a wonderful team.
 The entire staff is professional and very helpful.Lorrie U.

 Best dentist and hygienists in Florence.
 Very polite staff.
 My appointments are usually fast, in and out within 45 minutes.
 This is great especially when you are using your lunch hour.Lonnie W.

 The Staff and Dr Moss are very nice, professional and caring.
 I was very impressed with the patient care and his concern that I receive the best treatment without any pressure.
 I love the relaxed atmosphere of his office.
 Thank…Tina T.